Diversity, Equality and Inclusion

 Equality, Diversity and Inclusion sit at the heart of our values and are essential to a thriving and resilient cultural sector.

-We know that leadership skills quite often develop through different lived experiences and alternative career pathways and we are committed to reflecting, respecting and recruiting a diverse cohort of Fellows and doing our best to ensure that their learning needs and access requirements are met.
+We know that leadership skills quite often develop through different lived experiences and alternative career pathways and we are committed to reflecting, respecting and recruiting a diverse cohort on our courses and doing our best to ensure that learning needs and access requirements are met.

-Black, Asian and Minority Ethnic (BAME) people, as well as disabled people are currently heavily underrepresented in leadership roles in the cultural sector in the UK.
-We welcome and encourage BAME and disabled candidates to apply for the Fellowships.
-In compliance with the Equality Act, we offer a guaranteed interview scheme for disabled applicants who meet all the essential criteria and who are applying to be a Clore Fellow for the first time.
+Black, Asian and minority ethnic (BAME) people, as well as disabled people are currently heavily underrepresented in leadership roles in the cultural sector in the UK.
+We welcome and encourage BAME and disabled people to apply for our courses.
+In order to respond to existing under-representation we also offer a 50% reduction in the course fee for successful BAME applicants currently living and working in England per course.